balenaltd/handbook/Calamari.md

 For whatever reason, if you need any help with Calamari, feel free to reach out to the Operations team.
 Calamari is still a young and small startup and they offer exceptional support to their customers.
 They already implemented features we requested and they’re happy to do even more for us.

-## FAQ

-**What does "Manually edited" field means in Calamari under the Entitlement / Annual leave?**

-The days in the "Manually edited" field are the days (full amount) you're entitled to from the 1st of January to your anniversary hire date.

-Every employee earns 30 days per year.
-So, this number is the function:
-30 (days) x (Number of Days from 1st of Jan to anniversary date) / 365.

-Example: if you were hired on the 30 of October 2015 then you have 30 x 302 / 365 = 24.82 days

-The reason this number is on the "Manually Edited" field it's because the calamari team made the import so it's not calculated from previous years or other calculations but from a manual, initial, one time edit.